nuttlabs/the-streamline/ulysses/The Streamline/AI—from a Bird's Eye.md

 ---

-*If you found this edition helpful, please send [The Streamline](https://www.thestreamline) to a friend.
+*If this was helpful, please send [The Streamline](https://www.thestreamline) to a friend.
 And feel free to shoot me any questions on [Twitter](https://twitter.com/williamnutt) or [Bluesky](https://bsky.app/profile/wnutt.bsky.social).*